 Peter Belden is a co-founder of Upstream USA.
 Prior to co-founding Upstream, Peter led the William and Flora Hewlett Foundation’s grantmaking for family planning and reproductive rights in the US for eight years.
 Towards the end of that time two large studies were published showing that when health centers implement the best practices in contraceptive counseling and availability, the result is a dramatic reduction in teen pregnancy and unplanned pregnancy.
 The impact was larger, and more immediate than from any other project Peter had seen in reviewing hundreds of grant proposals and reports.
 Peter was inspired to co-found a new organization to share best practices with health centers across the country and help them achieve similar results.
 Prior to his time at the Hewlett Foundation, Peter managed the San Mateo, CA health center for Planned Parenthood Golden Gate, leading 14 staff and serving 1,000 clients each month.
 Peter received an MBA from the Graduate School of Business at Stanford and a BA with honors from Princeton University.

-Beyond Delaware, Upstream is launching services in Washington state and Massachusetts and beginning in-state planning for a fourth initiative in North Carolina.
+Upstream has also launched services in Washington State, Massachusetts, and North Carolina, and is now preparing for its fifth initiative in Rhode Island.
 With its current portfolio, Upstream is on track to work with on-the-ground health centers that collectively serve more than one million women annually by 2023.